Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 **Challenges**:
-The holiday schedule posed some logistical challenges, as our team was split between working remotely and onsite.
-Additionally, implementing the flash storage required a deep understanding of the ESP32’s internal memory structure.
+The holiday schedule gave us some logistical challenges, as our team was split working remotely.
+Additionally, implementing the flash storage required a good understanding of the ESP32’s internal memory structure.
 Ensuring efficient data storage and retrieval without excessive wear on the flash memory was a critical challenge, which I addressed through careful coding and testing.
 The frontend changes also required integrating new data points and alerts into the existing UI without disrupting its flow.

 **Next Steps**:
 We will demo next week and work on our final presenation.